Molad: The traditional molad interval

 In the above partial sequence, which spans just one era of the molad cycle, it is obvious that there are twice as many 17-month groups as there are 15-month groups (23 repeats of a 17+17+15=49 month sequence), except for the stand-alone 17-month group at the end of the era, yielding a total of 1144 months in the era.
-Another era type, which occurs half as frequently (8<15), has only 22 repeats of the 49 month sequence before the 17-month end group, yielding a total of 1095 months in the era.
+Another era type, which occurs half as frequently (8<15), has only 22 repeats of the 49 month sequence before the 17-month end group, yielding 1095 months in the era.

-The Molad Epoch
+The molad epoch

 The traditional epoch of the cycle was 5 hours 11 minutes and 20 seconds after the mean sunset (considered to be 6 hours before mean midnight) at the epoch of the Hebrew calendar (first eve of Tishrei of Hebrew year 1).
 The traditional source for this moment is as follows: